 Click on a photo to expand it!

 The Medway-Grapeville Fire Company members are also taxpaying members of the community and we have attempted to keep project costs as low as possible.
 Delaware Engineering has prepared preliminary plans and cost estimates to determine the most cost effective way to construct the addition.
-Based on a total project budget of $1.25MM the anticipated cost to the average property owner in the fire district will be approximately $100/year.
+It is anticipated that substantial grant money will be available through the New York State Senate.

 Assume 4% interest for 20 years